🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Question for the crew.

-Not to start a conspiracy theory, but do you think this is a plot from the left to brainwash these people to commit these crimes to say C guns are bad?
+Not to start a conspiracy theory, but do you think this is a plot from the left to brainwash these people to commit these crimes to say, see, guns are bad?

-So in other words, we and this is one thing too, and this is this is what I mean.
+So, in other words, and this is one thing, too, and this is what I mean.

-There is no common ground with these people because they don't rationalize our position.
+There is no common ground with these people because they don't rationalize their position.

 And I say this because there is no intellectual consistency to the left.